sunnybogawat/marionette-001/README.md

 * github
 * internet connection

-## How to use ##
+## But first, why?

-You have project and this hill project will allow you to baby step Marionette in the awesome codio.com IDE.
+You have project, this hill will allow you to baby step through a Marionette app in a cloud based ide.

 ## How it Works